awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) project on GitHub\.

 **To deploy the Amazon EFS CSI driver to an Amazon EKS cluster**
 + Deploy the Amazon EFS CSI driver\.
-If your cluster contains only nodes \(no AWS Fargate pods\), then deploy the driver with the following command\.
+If your cluster contains nodes \(it can also include AWS Fargate pods\), then deploy the driver with the following command\.
 **Note**
 This command requires `kubectl` version 1\.14 or later\.
 You can see your `kubectl` version with the following command\.
 To install or upgrade your `kubectl` version, see [Installing `kubectl`](install-kubectl.md)\.